-The school's optional uniform is as follows:
+The school's uniform is as follows:

-- Red or navy sweatshirts / cardigans with the school logo. - Polo shirts either with or without the school logo. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of red or navy gingham dresses. - Sensible footwear. - A change of clothes for PE, preferably, plimsolls, shorts and a 'T' shirt. - No jewellery, other than plain stud earrings which should be taped on PE days.
+- Red or navy sweatshirts / cardigans. - White, red or blue polo shirts. - Grey, navy or black 'bottoms', e.g. trousers, shorts, pinafores, skirts. - In the summer an optional extra of red or navy gingham dresses. - Sensible footwear (flat and closed toed). - A change of clothes for PE: plimsolls, black shorts and a white 'T' shirt. - No jewellery, other than plain stud earrings which should be taped on PE days.

-School sweatshirts and polo shirts are available from Maisie's in Wolverton and from www.tesco.com/ues.
+School sweatshirts and polo shirts are available from Maisie's in Wolverton.